Buffalo Springfield: Legacy

-In 1968, Stills went on to form Crosby, Stills & Nash with David Crosby of the Byrds and Graham Nash of the Hollies.
-Meanwhile, Furay and Messina formed Poco, and Young launched his solo career.
-In 1969, Young reunited with Stills in Crosby, Stills, Nash & Young.
-After Crosby, Stills, Nash & Young, Stills joined with another former Byrd Chris Hillman (after his stint with the Flying Burrito Brothers) and others to form the group Manassas (1971–1973).
+In 1968, Stills went on to form Crosby, Stills and Nash with David Crosby of the Byrds and Graham Nash of the Hollies.
+Meanwhile, Furay and Messina formed Poco and Young launched his solo career.
+In 1969, Young reunited with Stills in Crosby, Stills, Nash and Young.
+After this, Stills joined with another former Byrd, Chris Hillman (after his stint with the Flying Burrito Brothers), and others to form the group Manassas (1971–1973).
 Later, Furay joined JD Souther and Chris Hillman to form the Souther-Hillman-Furay Band, and Messina teamed with Kenny Loggins in Loggins & Messina.

 In 1982–1983, Palmer was a bassist on Young's album Trans and toured with him in America and Europe, as seen on Neil Young in Berlin, filmed in 1982.

 In 1997, Buffalo Springfield was inducted into the Rock and Roll Hall of Fame.
 A four-disc box set assembled by Young, Buffalo Springfield, was released in 2001.
 A further box set What's That Sound?
 Complete Albums Collection was released in 2018 by Rhino Records.